 It’s Fun to Dunk

--carrot, celery, or pepper sticks with hummus or salsa
+- Carrot, celery, or pepper sticks with hummus or salsa

 Let the Kids Choose

 Lastly, make the trip to the grocery store a fun learning experience for the kids.
-Have them check out the different fruits and vegetables and get them intrigued in the whole shopping process.
+Have them check out the different fruits and vegetables and get them intrigued by the whole shopping process.
 Eating habits are important, especially at an early age, so there is no better time to start.